JackJacobs16/JacksQuantProjects/README.md

 purpose of this project was not to come up with a good trading strategy, but rather to provide the tools one can use to implement a trading strategy in the future.
 There are many things that I would like to improve about the code I have provided, and the parameters I have set.
 This will all be done at a later date.

-In the file `Introduction to Algorithmic Trading and Backtesting.html`, I provide a more in-depth explanation to my work, and the references used to research and write this project.
+In the pdf file `Introduction to Algorithmic Trading and Backtesting`, I provide a more in-depth explanation to my work, and the references used to research and write this project.